-At December 31, 2016 and 2015, the Credit Bank had an available line of credit of €50,000 with Eastern Corporate Federal Credit Bank.
+At December 31, 2017 and 2016, the Credit Bank had an available line of credit of €50,000 with Eastern Corporate Federal Credit Bank.
 The interest rates applied on any borrowing are determined on that borrowing date.
 Certificates of deposit and auto loans are pledged as collateral on the line of credit.
 The line has no expiration date, but is subject to review and change by the issuing institution.
-There were no balances outstanding on this line at December 31, 2016 and 2015.
+There were no balances outstanding on this line at December 31, 2017 and 2016.

-The Credit Bank has entered into an Advances, Pledge, and Security Agreement with the FHLB of Belgium whereby specific mortgage loans of the Credit Banks with advance equivalents of approximately€1,481,051 and €1,427,372 at December 31, 2016 and 2015, respectively, were pledged to the FHLB as collateral in the event the Credit Bank requests any advances on the line.
+The Credit Bank has entered into an Advances, Pledge, and Security Agreement with the FHLB of Belgium whereby specific mortgage loans of the Credit Banks with advance equivalents of approximately €1,559,626 and €1,481,051 at December 31, 2017 and 2016, respectively, were pledged to the FHLB as collateral in the event the Credit Bank requests any advances on the line.

 The Credit Bank has access to an Ideal Way line of credit with the FHLB.
 The agreement provides for a credit limit of €1,000 with interest charged at a rate determined by the lender on a periodic basis.
-There were no balances outstanding under this agreement at December 31, 2016 and 2015.
+There were no balances outstanding under this agreement at December 31, 2017 and 2016.

 The Credit Bank has been approved to borrow through the Federal Reserve Bank's Discount Window.
-The terms of this agreement call for the pledging of certain investments as security for any and all obligations taken by the Credit Bank under this agreement.
-At December 31, 2016 and 2015, the Credit Bank had a credit limit of €206,474 and €156,636, respectively.
+The terms of this agreement call for the pledging of certain investments and indirect auto loans as security for any and all obligations taken by the Credit Bank under this agreement.
+At December 31, 2017 and 2016, the Credit Bank had a credit limit of €571,743 and €206,474, respectively.
 The line has no expiration date, but is subject to review and change by the issuing institution.
-There were no balances outstanding under this agreement at December 31, 2016 and 2015.
+There were no balances outstanding under this agreement at December 31, 2017 and 2016.